V-Abhishek/online-travel-agency/README.md

 - Download and install Apache Tomcat 8 or above
-- Integrate Tomcat with Netbeans and run the application OR
-  Build and generate a WAR file of the application and deploy it in the tomcat server by placing the previously generated WAR file in `webapps` folder of the server
+- Integrate Tomcat with Netbeans and run the application OR build and generate a WAR file of the application and deploy it in the tomcat server by placing the previously generated WAR file in `webapps` folder of the server
 - Register an Airliner and a Customer
 - Login as Administrator, enter Username and Password as `admin@travel.com` and `admin1` respectively and approve previously registered airliner account